json-schema-org/blog/pages/posts/website-analytics-snapshot-2023.md

 Accessing the latest meta-schema published using this unversioned URI is not advised.
 We started making people aware of this about four years ago, and you'll see [a message with your redirection](https://github.com/json-schema-org/json-schema-org.github.io/blob/fb3b1e681e273738f38cb1438b0635b6d4ad5383/_layouts/redirect.html#L13) if using a browser.

 The vast majority of requests to this have no referring source, so that's not very helpful.
-Turning to user agent, we see the vast majority of requests have a user agent of ""... yup, blank.
+Turning to user agent, we see the vast majority of requests have a user agent of "". *sigh*.
+Yup! blank!
 This is poor form, and I had a suspicion about what might be causing this.

 When you look at the adjacent data, seeing over half of the remaining top 15 user agents, it's pretty clear that most of these requests are coming from IDEs and code editors.
 We see InteliJ IDEA, WebStorm, and multiple versions of each.
 But, what we don't see is VSCode.